Ramification conjecture and Hirzebruch's property of line arrangements: Line arrangements

 \end{enumerate} \end{thm}

 Let us explain the geometric meaning of the above conditions.
-If $(z_1,\dots,z_n)$ satisfy the condition then there is a polyhedral K\"ahler metric on $\CP^2$ with the conical angle around $\ell_i$ equal to $2\cdot\pi\cdot(1-z_i)$.
+If $(z_1,\dots,z_n)$ satisfy the conditions then there is a polyhedral K\"ahler metric on $\CP^2$ with the conical angle around $\ell_i$ equal to $2\cdot\pi\cdot(1-z_i)$.
 The inequalities (\ref{general:i}) say that conical angles are positive and less than $2\pi$.

-Each of $n$ equalities (\ref{general:ii}) is the Gauss--Bonnet formula for the flat metric with conical singularities at a line of the arrangement; the additional equality expresses the fact that the canonical bundle of $\CP^2$ is $O(-3)$.
+Each of $n$ equalities (\ref{general:ii}) is the Gauss--Bonnet formula for the flat metric with conical singularities at a line of the arrangement; the additional equality expresses the fact that the canonical bundle of $\CP^2$ is $O(-3)$; that is, the cube of the tautological line bundle.

-The link $\Sigma_x$ at $x$ with the described metric is isometric to a $3$-sphere with an $\SS^1$-invariant metric.
-A straightforward calculation shows that the length of an $\SS^1$-fiber in $\Sigma_x$ is $2\cdot\pi\cdot\alpha_x$, where $\alpha_x$ as in (\ref{general:iv}).
-Equivalently, $\pi\cdot\alpha_x$ is the area of the quotient space $\Sigma_x/\SS^1$.
+The link $\Sigma_x$ at $x$ with the described metric is isometric to a $3$-sphere with an $\mathbb{S}^1$-invariant metric.
+A straightforward calculation shows that the length of an $\mathbb{S}^1$-fiber in $\Sigma_x$ is $2\cdot\pi\cdot\alpha_x$, where $\alpha_x$ as in (\ref{general:iv}).
+Equivalently, $\pi\cdot\alpha_x$ is the area of the quotient space $\Sigma_x/\mathbb{S}^1$.

 The construction of the metric in this theorem relies on a parabolic version of Kobayshi--Hitchin correspondence established by Mochizuki \cite{mochizuki}.
 Surprisingly, the system of $n$ linear equations in (\ref{general:ii}) is equivalent to the following quadratic equation.
 (The equation implies the system by \cite[Lemma 7.9]{panov} and the converse implication is a direct computation.)